15 Best Places to Shop in Barcelona + Shopping Tips

 Plus, Passeig de Gracia is where you’ll find Casa Batlló and Casa Milà, two famous Gaudi-designed buildings that are definitely worth visiting if you’re in the area.

-Tip: In the basement of Stradivarius on Passeig de Gracia, you’ll find an old bank vault from the Central Bank, which previously occupied the building.
+Tip: In the basement of Stradivarius on Passeig de Gracia, you’ll find an old bank vault from the Central Bank, which is one of the best hidden gems in Barcelona.

-Located right on the water in Barcelona’s Port Vell, Maremagnum is a popular shopping center with beautiful views of the harbor.
+Located right on the water in Barcelona’s Port Vell, Maremagnum is a popular shopping center with nice views of the harbor.

 You’ll have to walk over a wooden bridge to reach it and once you’re there, you’ll find a mix of stores including fashion, beauty, electronics, books, and more.